ghgoodreau/ghgoodreau.github.io/_projects/z-workout-tracker.md

 skills: ["Java"]
 ---

-This workout tracker was inspired by my inability to go to the gym due to COVID-19.
-I felt the need to make a simple terminal application for when I am able to get back to working out.
-All of the mobile apps I have tried are overengineered and complicated, and I find myself using 0.5% of their capabilities.
-This records maxes for OHP, Squats, Deadlifts, Bench, Chinups, and Rows, and exports them into a csv for statistical tracking.
+This simple workout tracker records daily maxes for OHP, Squats, Deadlifts, Bench, Chinups, and Rows, and exports them into a csv for statistical tracking.
 Click on the title for source code and additional documentation, as well as future goals for the program.